If you’re like me, your journey to financial freedom began with a desire to enjoy a lifestyle design curated by, and specifically for, you.

 - supporting charitable causes

-All in all, living your life according to your authentic design is good for you and your community.
+All in all, living your ideal life according to your authentic design is good for you and your community.

 In the next section, I will walk you through designing your ideal, authentic lifestyle.